With God as our guide, we are committed to:

 Permeating our curriculum are the core values of our school – kindness, respect and perseverance - together with the British values of individual liberty, mutual respect, democracy and the rule of law.
 As a school we have signed the Lewisham Race Equality pledge and committed to the Diocesan anti-racism charter, and we endeavour to plan and teach a curriculum that is inclusive and actively promotes equality for all.

-- Explore real world experiences, consequently children see an application their learning has in later life
+Children will explore real world experiences and, consequently, see an application their learning has in later life

 We have designed our curriculum with the following in mind:

 We recognise that progress means knowing more and remembering more; so we design our curriculum for our children to know more and remember more as a result of their time with us.